Campbell-Muscle-Lab/GelBox/docs/pages/tutorial/load_analysis/load_analysis.md

 ## Instructions

 + Using the GelBox through the cloned repository
-    - Launch MATLAB and double click `GelBox.mlapp`.
+    - Launch MATLAB and double-click `GelBox.mlapp`.
 It is located under `<repo>app` folder.
     - The `GelBox.mlapp` file starts the MATLAB App Designer, then press <kbd>F5</kbd> to start the application.

-+ Using the GelBox as a stand alone application
++ Using the GelBox as a stand-alone application
     - ...
     - ...